cstml/cstml.github.io/_posts/2021-05-03-haskell-monoid.md

 ### Option 3

-Ok so we've done it in a more flexible way, but where does the **monoid** come into play.
+Ok so we've done it in a more flexible way, but where does the **Monoid** come into play.
 Well if we remember the properties from the introduction and we have a look in ghci at the `:info Monoid` we find out a few things.
 From `Semigroup typeclass` we get: